Bidding at the Facebook Ad Auction: What You Need To Know

 So what can be derived from the above observation?
 Basically, you should focus on creating engaging and compelling ads that garner more clicks to drive the amount you pay per click down (CPC).
 This is advantageous to you, the advertiser, as Facebook makes the most revenue from ads with higher CTR.
 Hence, they will promote your ad more.

-You should focus on CPC if your aim is to maximise conversions.
+You should focus on CPC if your aim is to maximize conversions.

 oCPM (Optimised Cost Per Mile)